cmusatyalab/diamond-android/README.md

-**Warning:** This library is pre-alpha, not under active development, and not ready for production.
+**Warning: This library is pre-alpha, not under active development, and not ready for production.**

+---

 ![](https://github.com/cmusatyalab/diamond-android/raw/master/images/overview.png)